solodynamo/T.S.S/ReadMe.md

 ```
 -w : It watches for ts code change and automatically compiles to js in dist/

--Write ts code in app.ts and get app.js in dist/ which is as easy it
+-Write ts code in app.ts and get app.js in dist/ which is as easy it can get.